zephyrproject-rtos/zephyr/samples/tfm_integration/tfm_secure_partition/README.rst

 For more information on how to add custom secure partitions refer to TF-M's guide: https://tf-m-user-guide.trustedfirmware.org/docs/integration_guide/services/tfm_secure_partition_addition.html

-When adapting this partition for your own purposes, please change all occurences of "dummy_partition", "DUMMY_PARTITION", "dp", and "DP" to your own partition name.
+When adapting this partition for your own purposes, please change all occurrences of "dummy_partition", "DUMMY_PARTITION", "dp", and "DP" to your own partition name.
 Also, look through both the secure and non-secure CMakeLists.txt file and make relevant changes, as well as the yaml files inside "partition".

 Building and Running